 Researcher in Lower Carbon Futures

-Marina Topouzi is an interdisciplinary researcher with the Lower Carbon Futures group at the ECI, with a strong background in building energy use and demand.
-Her main research interests concern the 'building/user' system, focussing on the factors that affect buildings' energy performance.
-She is interested in the impact of user behaviour on energy in the built environment and in particular in why and how complex social, non-technical and technical factors are interrelated.
-Marina's research interest areas include:
+Marina Topouzi is an interdisciplinary researcher with the Energy research group at the ECI, with a strong background in building energy use and demand.
+Her main research interests concern the ‘building/user’ system, focussing on the factors that affect buildings’ energy performance from construction to in-use.
+She is interested in how complex social, non-technical and technical factors are interrelated and in particular the impact they have on energy in the built environment.
+Marina’s research interest areas include:

 - Relationships between low/zero carbon buildings (refurbished and new) and their occupants;